-The total amount of coursework required consists of at least 65 credits of advanced and research-oriented courses and seminars taken as a graduate student (including relevant courses from the master's program).
+The total amount of coursework required consists of at least 65 credits of advanced and researchoriented courses and seminars taken as a graduate student (including relevant courses from the master's program).
 Courses in skills and performance or academic subjects unrelated to the chosen research specialty do not count toward this requirement.
 Courses completed as a master's student or at another university may apply, but only if related to the student doctoral research specialization.
-Thesis credits earned from the LSC or SJMC master's program do not count toward the doctoral program.
+Thesis credits earned from the SJMC master's program do not count toward the doctoral program.
 If a student changes from one research discipline to another within the broad area of mass communication, courses relevant to the initial focus would not necessarily apply in meeting this expectation.

 The general goal of this formal coursework is to bring students to an advanced level as indicated by independent work in research seminars.
 The exact number of courses in a student's total doctoral program is determined at the time the program proposal is reviewed by the Graduate Committee in the student's home department.
 Program proposals include: a statement from the student providing a rationale for the proposed course work and choice of doctoral committee members, chronological and topical outlines of course work, and a letter of endorsement from the student's advisor.
-Specific information on program proposals and potential additional departmental requirements may be obtained from the Student Services Coordinator in the Department of Life Sciences Communication or the Graduate Advisor in the School of Journalism and Mass Communication.
+Specific information on program proposals may be obtained from the Graduate Program Manager in the School of Journalism and Mass Communication.